collective/collective.recipe.template/collective/recipe/template/genshitemplate.rst

   >>> write('template.in',
   ... '''#
   ...
-My template knows about buildout path:
+My templåte knows about buildout path:
   ...   ${parts.buildout.directory}
   ...
 You can also write bash/zsh variable expansions by doubling the dollar ... sign like this: $${SOME_VARIABLE}